JetBrains/kotlin/kotlin-native/BUILDING_LLVM.md

 For example, provide a path to `clang-llvm-apple-8.0.0-darwin-macos` from the Part 1 and set version to 8.0.0.

 Now we are ready to build Kotlin/Native itself.
 The process is described in [README.md](README.md).
-Please note that we still need to run `./gradlew dependencies:update` to download other dependencies (e.g. libffi).

 ## Q&A